keyvank/tsp/src/1-compute.md

  10010110
 ```

-By looking to the algorithm, we can see that for each digit, an addition of ***3 bits*** is being done (Not just two).
-So, in order to design a multi-bit adder we'll need a circuit that adds 3 one-bit numbers together.
-Such a circuit is known as a ***full-adder*** and the third number is often referred as the carry value.
-Truth table of a three bit adder:
+By looking at the algorithm, we can see that for each digit, the addition of ***three bits*** is being performed (not just two).
+So, to design a multi-bit adder, we'll need a circuit that adds three one-bit numbers together.
+Such a circuit is known as a ***full-adder***, and the third number is often referred to as the carry value.
+Here’s the truth table for a three-bit adder:

 | A | B | C | D0 | D1 |
 |---|---|---|----|----|